 When it comes to website performance, the speed with which your pages load is critical.
 However, unless you are familiar with the metric as well as all impacting variables, improving your website page loading speed may be difficult.
-Generally speaking page load speed should be one of the most important things to consider when first building your website.
-If you intend to build it yourself or employ a web designer to build it for you it is good practice to keep in mind how things will eventually affect the speed in which your pages load.
+Generally, speaking page load speed should be one of the most important things to consider when first building your website.
+If you intend to build it yourself or employ a web designer to build it for you it is good practice to keep in mind how things will eventually affect the speed at which your pages load.

 If your website is optimised for speed, you’ll notice a difference in the user experience and bounce rates.
 Improving your website’s page speed will not only benefit you and your company but also your site visitors giving them a much smoother experience when navigating your content.